 You get acute bronchitis the same way you get cold and flu viruses: by getting a virus inside your body, usually by breathing it in or passing it from your hands to your mouth, nose, or eyes.
 Viruses get into the air and onto surfaces after someone who is sick coughs, blows their nose, sneezes, or sometimes even just breathes.

-The flu can cause bronchitis.
-That’s why it’s smart to get your flu shot every year.
+COVID-19 and the flu can cause bronchitis.
+That’s why it’s smart to stay up to date on your COVID-19 and flu shots every year.

 When Should I See a Doctor?